symbioquine/farmOS_asset_link/alinkjs/packages/assetlink-plugin-api/tutorials/user-guide.md

 Asset Link is a highly extensible mobile app for farmOS which aims to connect users with their farmOS data via a minimal action-driven user interface.

+## Sidebar

-Once Asset Link is installed in farmOS, it adds a big orange floating button on the right hand side of each Asset Page.
+Once Asset Link is installed in farmOS, it adds a big orange floating button on the right hand side of each asset and log page.

 ![](./farmOS_asset_page.png)

-This button can be used to navigate from farmOS into the Asset Link page for that same asset.
+This button can be used to navigate from farmOS into the Asset Link page for that same asset or log.

+## Asset Link

 ### Asset Page